Nicole Grimes, Musicologist

 Journal Articles

-Clara Schumann: Changing Identities and Legacies, Special issue of Nineteenth Century Music Review, edited by Joe Davies and Nicole Grimes (2023) “‘An die Hoffnung’: A Musical Footnote to Ali Smith’s Spring,” Musicological Austriaca: A Journal for Austrian...
+EDITED JOURNAL ISSUE: Clara Schumann: Changing Identities and Legacies, Special issue of Nineteenth Century Music Review, edited by Joe Davies and Nicole Grimes (2023) “The Socio-Political Faces of Clara Schumann on German Film,” Nineteenth Century...

 New Cambridge Music Handbooks